 Establish Clear Landmarks

 Are we there yet?
 Excitement is the reason children repeatedly ask that question.
-But if your direct reports are wondering or are indifferent about their progress, then you, as leader, may have failed to provide milestones.
+But if your direct reports are wondering or are indifferent about their progress, then you, as a leader, may have failed to provide milestones.

 Creating a clear signal shows when they’ve passed a landmark, which is both an accomplishment and proof that they’re on the right track.
 Monthly revenue, new business, and sales figures are objective milestones.
 Client comments and industry awards are subjective pats on the back.
 Announce milestone accomplishments in a big way and acknowledge or connect individual contributions toward reaching those landmarks.

-It is necessary to meet with the team when they are drifting away from the goal but conduct the meeting in atmosphere of exploring solutions together.
+It is necessary to meet with the team when they are drifting away from the goal but conduct the meeting in an atmosphere of exploring solutions together.
 There’s no room here for fault-finding or reprimands.

 Check In Regularly and Re-calibrate